 At inception, the total transaction price was determined to be approximately \$60.0 million, which consisted of a \$20.0 million upfront non-refundable and non-creditable technology access fee and approximately \$40.0 million in reimbursable costs for employee and external research and development expenses.
-The GBT Collaboration Agreement also provides for development and regulatory milestones which are only payable subsequent to the exercise of the Option, and therefore are excluded from the transaction price at inception.
-As of June 30, 2023, the transaction price was estimated at \$56.4 million, which reflects a reduction in the initial estimate of \$60.0 million due to a lower reimbursable cost incurred, partially offset by additional consideration of \$7.1 million related to the one year extension of the Research Term.
+The GBT Collaboration Agreement also provided for development and regulatory milestones which were only payable subsequent to the exercise of the Option, and therefore were excluded from the transaction price at inception.
+As of September 30, 2023, the transaction price was estimated at \$54.6 million, which reflects a reduction in the initial estimate of \$60.0 million due to a lower reimbursable cost incurred and the termination of the GBT Collaboration Agreement that became effective on October 16, 2023, partially offset by additional consideration of \$7.1 million related to the one year extension of the Research Term.
 The Company accounted for the contract amendment as if it were part of the existing contract, since the remaining goods and services are not distinct, and form part of a single performance obligation that was partially satisfied at the date of the amendment.

-The Company will re-evaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, including the termination of the GBT Collaboration Agreement that will be effective on October 16, control.
-As the non-exclusive research license and research and development services represent one performance obligation, the Company has determined that it will satisfy its performance obligation over a period of time as services are performed and GBT receives the benefit of the services, as the overall purpose of the arrangement is for the Company to perform the services.
+ASC 606 requires an entity to recognize revenue only when it satisfies a performance obligation by transferring a promised good or service to a customer.
+A good or service is considered to be transferred when the customer obtains control.
+As the non-exclusive research license and research and development services represent one performance obligation, the Company has determined that it would satisfy its performance obligation over a period of time as services are performed and GBT receives the benefit of the services, as the overall purpose of the arrangement is for the Company to perform the services.
 The Company will recognize revenue associated with the performance obligation as the research and development services are provided using an input method, according to the costs incurred as related to the research and development activities and the costs expected to be incurred in the future to satisfy the performance obligation.
 The transfer of control occurs during this time and is the best measure of progress towards satisfying the performance obligation.
-The Company will re-evaluate the costs expected to be incurred to satisfy the performance obligation, considering the termination of the GBT Collaboration Agreement as of October 16, 2023, and accordingly record a cumulative revenue adjustment in the next reporting period.